Aldridge scores 38 to lead Spurs past Clippers 122-111

 TIP-INS

-Spurs: San Antonio had 14 fast-break points in the third quarter without allowing any. .
-Bryn Forbes had 10 points and seven assists. .
-Marco Belinelli had 11 points, but the Spurs were outscored 55-25 in bench production. .
-F Pau Gasol was active for the second straight night but did not play.
+Spurs: Bryn Forbes had 10 points and seven assists. … Marco Belinelli had 11 points, but the Spurs were outscored 55-25 in bench production. … F Pau Gasol was active for the second straight night but did not play.
 Gasol missed 26 games because of a stress fracture in his left foot and has not played since Nov.
 4.

-Clippers: Harris finished with 16 points. .
-Los Angeles led four times and never by more than two points. .
-Coach Doc Rivers said there was no update on the status of F Luc Mbah a Moute (knee).
+Clippers: Tobias Harris was the Clippers’ only double-digit scorer in the first half with 10 points and finished with 16. … Los Angeles led four times and never by more than two points. … Rivers said there was no update on the status of F Luc Mbah a Moute (knee).
 Mbah a Moute missed his 32nd straight game and has not played since Oct.
 23.

 UP NEXT